UK and must be 20+ on January 1st in the year in which they volunteer. There is no upper age limit but it is very demanding work in a hot climate,

 What happens when?

-April and 1 June.
+April and 17 May.
 Selected volunteers must be able to attend all three training days.
-The programme dates have not yet been finalised, but candidates should be available for June and early July.
+Candidates should be available to travel at the beginning of June.

 Do I need to be a qualified teacher?